EarthToAccess/EBGUI/README.md

 ---

+# Notice

+### EBGui is no longer being maintained.

+EBGui will no longer get updates, and keys will not be changed.
+For updated features, a streamlined interface, and better performance, please use [its successor, Eos, instead.](https://github.com/EarthToAccess/Eos)

+---

 EBGui is a quick and easy user interface for those with the means to enhance their gameplay in Gamer Robot's Elemental Battlegrounds on Roblox.
 Included in EBGui is a random shard color creator, visual changes, and better utility options!

 ---